Autoenhance-ai/adobe-dng-sdk/DNG_ReadMe.txt

 dng_sdk/projects).
 These project files have been tested using the following compilers:

-macOS: Xcode 12.4 thru Xcode 13.1
+  macOS: Xcode 12.4 thru Xcode 14.2

-Windows: Visual Studio 2019
+  Windows: Visual Studio 2022 (17.3.5) + clang

+    The clang tools are available as an optional component in the Visual Studio installer.

 Instructions to build dng_validate:

-1. Follow the instructions in JPEG_ReadMe.txt to download and install libjpeg.

-2. Follow the instructions in XMP_ReadMe.txt to download and install external dependencies, then build XMPCore and XMPFiles.
+  macOS:

-3. macOS: Open dng_sdk/projects/mac/dng_validate.xcodeproj and build.
+    - Open dng_sdk/projects/mac/dng_validate.xcodeproj

+    - Select either "dng_validate debug" or "dng_validate release"
+      from the Scheme dropdown menu

+    - Build

+  Windows:

-   Windows: Open dng_sdk/projects/win/dng_validate.sln and build.
+    - Open dng_sdk/projects/win/dng_validate.sln

+    - Select "Validate Debug" or "Validate Release" from the Configuration dropdown menu

+    - Build

+Dependencies:

+This distribution of the SDK includes the following libraries and additional dependencies:

+  libjpeg for JPEG support
+    - see JPEG_ReadMe.txt for details

+  libjxl for JPEG XL support
+    - see JXL_ReadMe.txt for details
+    - includes brotli and highway dependencies

+  XMP SDK for XMP support
+    - see XMP_ReadMe.txt for details
+    - includes boost, expat, and zlib dependencies